 - I’m transposing into my computer what I wrote in my journal,

 - I’m line editing, or

-- I’m doing freelance editing for clients, writing marketing copy, blog/newsletter/ad posts, or utilizing a more fact-driven style for whatever purpose that doesn’t require deep, creative meditation.
+- I’m doing freelance work for clients or utilizing a more fact-driven style for whatever purpose that doesn’t require deep, creative meditation.

 Tea is nice.
 Cookies are, too.